DunnyBunny1/HoopProphet/README.md

 │
 ├── data/ # Holds data relevant to the project
-│   ├── raw/                  # For storing raw data scraped from websites │   ├── processed/            # For cleaned and merged datasets ready for analysis │   └── external/             # Any external data sources, e.g., manual entries, additional datasets │
+│   ├── raw/                  # For storing raw data scraped from websites │   ├── processed/            # For cleaned and merged CSVs ready for analysis │
-├── notebooks/ # Holds jupyter notebooks for data analysis │   ├── 01_data_collection.ipynb        # For web scraping with Selenium and BeautifulSoup │   ├── 02_data_preprocessing.ipynb     # For data cleaning and preprocessing with pandas
+├── notebooks/ # Holds jupyter notebooks for data analysis │   ├── mvp_data_processor.ipynb       # For scraping and cleaning player MVP voting data │   ├── player_data_processor.ipynb    # For scraping and cleaning player stats
-│   ├── 03_feature_engineering.ipynb    # For feature selection and engineering
+│   ├── team_data_processor.ipynb      # For scraping and cleaning team W/L stats
-│   ├── 04_model_training.ipynb         # For training the random forest model with scikit-learn
+│   ├── 04_model_training.ipynb        # For feature extraction, fitting, and training models
-│   └── 05_model_evaluation.ipynb       # For evaluating the model's performance and fine-tuning
+│   └── 05_model_evaluation.ipynb      # For evaluating the model's performance and backtesting
 │
 ```